mattvonrocketstein/penrose/.ideas/README.md

 <a href=https://raw.githubusercontent.com/mattvonrocketstein/penrose/meshlab/img/screenshots/meshlab/snapshot02.png><img src=https://raw.githubusercontent.com/mattvonrocketstein/penrose/meshlab/img/screenshots/meshlab/snapshot02.png></a>

-2. Save a suitable model for the slice, find vendor to laser cut the out of foam
+2. Save a suitable model for the slice, find vendor to laser cut them out of foam.
+3. Try flattening the mesh, find a vendor who can burn the 2d-projection of the face into marble/ceramic floor tiles.

 <a name="fibbonacci-1">

 ## Fibbonacci #1: Scale, Prune, Shift

-This describes a mobile / chandelier, or a heavy wall hanging of flat panels that project out into the Z axis
+This describes a puzzle looking mobile / chandelier, or a heavy wall hanging of flat panels that project out into the Z axis.
+Bonus, the individual panels could also be used as stencils for a large geometric mural

 1. Pick any rectangle of the plane tiling below.